ulikunitz/mux/README.md

 This is a functional implementation based on the ideas in the above discussion.
 The implementation is not optimized currently, but should work for you.

-The documentation can be fount at https://pkg.go.dev/github.com/ulikunitz/mux.
+The documentation can be found at https://pkg.go.dev/github.com/ulikunitz/mux.

-# Installation
+## Installation

 Import it in your program and run
 ```